You want smart political talk without the meltdowns?

 All right, as we continue, Sean Hannity show toll-free.

-You want to be a part of the program.
+You want to be a part of the program?

 Jay Seculo at the bottom of the hour.

-There is a picture of Leanne's sleeping.
+There is a picture of Leanne sleeping.

 And then she talked about unwanted touching and groping and grabbing and kissing and shoving his tongue down her throat, which is unbelievable.

-That is a great question, and it's one as a journalist of over 30 years' experience.
+And it's one as a journalist of over 30 years' experience, I wrestle with every single day.

-You know, you have to take these instances and these testimonials by different women, and it's usually women, although in Hollywood, as we've learned, sometimes it's men, and you have to look at the whole context in which these allegations are made.
+You know, you have to take these instances and these testimonials by different women, and it's usually women, although in Hollywood, as we've learned, sometimes it's men.

 I think that the people of Alabama are definitely going to make a judgment on what they think is true and what is not true.

-I can only speak as to the truth that I experienced, which was a very aggressive and almost obsessive behavior that Senator Al Franken displayed towards me when he was a writer and a performer on politically incorrect with Bill Maher.
+I can only speak as to the truth that I experienced, which was a very aggressive and almost obsessive behavior that Senator Al Franken displayed towards me when he was a writer and a performer on Politically Incorrect with Bill Maher.

-So I know my truth, and I think that all the rest of us have to to give it our best judgment, read carefully, do our research, and come to our own conclusions.
+So I know my truth, and I think that all the rest of us have to give it our best judgment, read carefully, do our research, and come to our own conclusions.

 Because I feel the people of Alabama deserve to know the truth before they go vote.